smudge/decks/railsconf-2022/slides.md

 There's just no way with SQL to select for the MAX value in these columns.

-There are a few ways to solve for this, and I'd say that we went with the best worst option.
+There are a few ways to solve for this, and I'd say that we went with the best-worst option.
 Which is...
 -->

 ---